-The centerpiece is a large space – perhaps originally a ballroom – that's been transformed into an eye-popping entertainment room.
+The centerpiece is a large space – which the Nelsons called "the ballroom," according to Greacen – that's been transformed into an eye-popping entertainment room.

 After more than 20 years, the owners are moving to their dream house, one they've always had their eye on, a little further up the road.